sranjit123/MediSync-Hospital-Management-System/README.md

-# MediSync: AI-Powered Hospital Management System
+# MediSync: Hospital Management System

 MediSync is a modern, professional Hospital Management System built with Django.
 It features a unique AI-driven specialist recommendation engine that uses Natural Language Processing (NLP) to match patient symptoms with the most appropriate medical departments.